 The submitted manuscript should be a substantial novel research study in any aspect of neuroscience, organized into a complete story with the mechanism(s) elucidated using multiple techniques or approaches.
 It should provide mechanistic insights into a particular aspect of neuroscience.
 Neuroscience Bulletin also welcomes clinical research investigating the pathogenesis or diagnostic markers of a disease.
 Please note that for clinical trials, the Informed Consent form should be provided as supplemental material and its use stated in the main text.
 Neuroscience Bulletin no long accepts clinical research that lacks insightful mechanistic implications.
 References are limited to 100.

 Authoritative reviews contribute greatly to our journal and we are interested in comprehensive, well-written articles that describe cutting-edge developments in any field of neuroscience for a general audience.
 Authors are expected to cover controversies in the field and propose their own viewpoints in an unbiased and justifiable way.
 In particular, the review should not be dominated by the authors’ own work.
-Reviews are usually 30,000 to 50,000 characters in length (including an abstract of no more than 150 words, excluding the references and title) and 3-6 schematic illustrations are strongly encouraged.
+Review is usually 30,000 to 50,000 characters in length (including an abstract of no more than 150 words, excluding the references and title) and 3-6 schematic illustrations are strongly encouraged.
 Reviews are often contributed by leaders in the field and solicited by the editors.
 Authors are encouraged to submit a letter of inquiry before submission.

 Letter to the Editor